MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-class-rectf-constructors.md

-﻿---
-Description: 'This topic lists the constructors of the RectF class.
-For a complete class listing, see RectF Class.' ms.assetid: '06b76d71-f945-46e6-a597-abfebdfcf36e'
-title: 'RectF.RectF constructors'
 ---
+Description: This topic lists the constructors of the RectF class.
+For a complete class listing, see RectF Class. ms.assetid: 06b76d71-f945-46e6-a597-abfebdfcf36e
+title: RectF.RectF constructors
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # RectF.RectF constructors

-This topic lists the constructors of the [**RectF**](-gdiplus-class-rectf-class.md) class.
+This topic lists the constructors of the [**RectF**](/windows/win32/gdiplustypes/nl-gdiplustypes-rectf?branch=master) class.
 For a complete class listing, see **RectF Class**.

 ### Overload list